xenondevs/Docs/docs/nova/addon/resourcepack/addon-assets.md

 ## Language Files

 Language files belong in the `lang` folder.
-The format for these files is the same the one minecraft uses.
+The format for these files is the same one minecraft uses.
 If you need the locale code for a language, you can search for it [here](https://minecraft.wiki/w/Language).

 !!! warning